 These chapters continue the journey through faith, doubt, persistence, and learning to recognize God's presence in unfinished places.

-- When God was Quiet, but Still Close
+- When God Was Quiet, but Still Close

 Learning to trust God's presence even when life feels silent and unclear. - Faith That Learned to Sit With Doubt